Pork, Prune & Apple Pot Pies

 This recipe, based on a stew from the excellent The Slow Mediterranean Kitchen by Paula Wolfert, is essentially braised pork and apples in sauce with a pastry lid, just like a chicken potpie.
-Wolfert based her recipe on one from southwest France, but to me it’s always felt more Anglo Saxon, seasoned with warming, wintery spices, dried fruit, and mustard.
-Treating the slightly-sweet stew as a pie seemed like a very medieval-England thing to do, like real mincemeat, or a picnic pork pie served with chutney.
+Wolfert based her recipe on one from southwest France, but to me it’s always felt more Anglo Saxon, seasoned with warming, wintery spices, dried fruit and mustard.
+Treating the slightly-sweet stew as a pie feels like a very medieval-England thing to do, like real mincemeat, or a picnic pork pie served with chutney.
 The addition of fresh apple to the filling creates a lovely, thick sauce, stretching a small amount of meat to feed more people.
-The instructions below are for individual potpies made in footed onion soup crocks; feel free to use fluted ramekins, small bowls, or even a deep pie dish to serve family-style.
+The instructions below are for individual potpies made in footed onion soup crocks; feel free to use fluted ramekins, small bowls or even a deep pie dish to serve family-style.

 The stew itself is worth making even if you don’t plan to potpie it; make it ahead of time so the flavors really develop, then thin it out a bit with some broth or water and mash the pork cubes slightly.
 Served hot over fresh egg noodles with lemon-parsley gremolata and some Parmigiano Reggiano, you can stretch this recipe to feed at least 8 people.